Dennis Bushyhead: Biography

 Bushyhead studied in New Jersey for three years, completing his education at Lawrenceville in July 1844.
 He was enrolled in the sophomore class at Princeton University when he learned that his father had died and he had to return to the Cherokee Nation.

 In October 1844 Bushyhead started work as a clerk for Lewis Ross, brother of Chief John Ross, serving until the summer of 1847.
 He was elected as clerk for the Cherokee Senate in October 1847, serving for one year.

 In November 1871, Bushyhead was elected as treasurer of the Cherokee nation and held the position for a full term of four years.
 He was reelected to the post in 1875.
 In 1879, Bushyhead was elected as the Principal Chief of the Cherokee Nation.
 He served from 1879 to 1887.
 During this period, in 1883 he vetoed a bill by the Cherokee Senate to exclude Cherokee Freedmen from sharing in the proceeds of additional compensation by the federal government for payment of the Cherokee Outlet.
 He reminded them of the terms of the 1866 treaty with the United States after the Civil War, by which Freedmen who remained in the Nation were to have full citizenship rights forever.
 The US authorized an additional $300,000 that year.
 The Cherokee National Council overrode Bushyhead's veto, setting up discrimination against the Freedmen that has haunted relations among tribal members into the 21st century.
 He also dealt with issues of railroad rights-of-way, land allotment under the Dawes Act, education, white intruders, tribal citizenship, and grazing rights.
+He was succeeded by Joel B. Mayes as Principal Chief in 1887.